sydseter/vagrant-sydseter-debian-wheezy-amd64/README.md

 ###Configuration done before packaging
 See: [the packaging documentation](vagrant-sydseter-debian-wheezy-amd64/blob/master/doc/README.md) page for details
 ###Installing the vagrant box

+If you are running Mac OS or Windows, please install woth vagrant and virtualbox.
+The n from the root of this repository, start the environment from the command line with 'vagrant up'.

+####Debian/Ubuntu linux
+    sudo apt-get install virtualbox
+    sudo apt-get install vagrant
     # From the root of this repository, do the following from the cmd.
     vagrant up
 ###Post configuration